mixxxdj/website/content/news/XXXX-XX-XX-gsoc-final-blog-fatih-emre-yildiz.md

 Disclaimer: *The blog post primarily serves as the documentation for the [Google Summer of Code](https://summerofcode.withgoogle.com/) 2022 project: "Track Suggestion Feature".
 Thus, it contains a lot more detailed description, than the other Mixxx blog posts.*

 #### Introduction
-There is a big problem for almost every DJ.
-After long hours of playing, when the floor is crowded it shows up.
+After long hours of playing, when the floor is crowded the question shows up.
 "What to play next?".
+That is a big problem for almost every DJ.
 This project aims to give suggestions according to tracks playing on the decks.
-With this feature, Mixxx will have a helper for all these DJs.
+With this feature, Mixxx will have a helper for all the DJs.

 Hey everyone!
 It's Emre and you've just read my project description.
 I would like to introduce myself before I dive into the detailed explanation of the blog.
 I love to listen and play music.
 I have been always into DJing.
 That's why I wanted to take a part in Mixxx.
 I am a person who plays music while chilling-partying with my friends.
 They always find my music choices are the right fit.
 But they don't know how difficult to pick the right song, especially after a while of playing.
 So I thought that would be the best project to work on this summer.

 #### Motivation
 The track suggestion feature was on the wishlist a long time ago.
 This feature was mentioned firstly on the [Bug Tracker](https://github.com/mixxxdj/mixxx/issues/6106) and on the [Forum](https://mixxx.discourse.group/t/individual-possible-followers-for-each-track-track-mind/11893).
-These discussions inspired me.
-Before we started to work on this project, I and my mentor planned to do it in small steps.
-So, that would be easier to review the code and implement it into the Mixxx.
-That also helped me to get to know the code base.
-We have come up with a few different ideas.
+These discussions inspired me to do this project.

+Before we started to work on this project, I and my mentor planned to do it with the side projects.
+We choose the side projects so with that, implementation of the big features would have been into pieces and with that we could have a chance to test and review them in smaller environment.
+These side projects also helped me to get to know the code base, we can think of them just like preparation ground.
+Also, in one of those side projects we have encountered a bug that took long time to review and test, there was a risk to exceed the time of the project, but luckily time didn't exceed and we could focused on the main part.

+We have come up with a few different side project ideas.

 The first idea was to have a feature called `Find On Web`.
 This feature aims to help users if they are looking for additional info about a track on online music databases.
 After this is implemented roughly, we decided to polish it with the `Factory Design Pattern`.
 Which makes other online music databases easier to implement into codebase.
 After these two side projects we decided to get cover art of the tracks which is `Cover Art Fetcher`.
-As a person who cares about appearance a lot, I found this side project very good and important!
-Whenever I listen to music, I always wanted to have the correct metadata of the track and also the correct cover art.
+When I collect tracks for my library, I always wanted to have the correct metadata of the track and also the correct cover art.
+As a person who cares about appearance a lot, I thought that I am not alone in this situation and people would love it too.
+That's why I found this side project very good and important!
 At last, the main project comes along the `Track Suggestion Feature` which is getting Track Suggestions from various services.

 #### Implementation
 ##### *Find On Web Feature*
 This was the first side project.
 The `Find On Web`.
 That helps if the user looking for additional info about a track, album, or artist.

-Think about a scenario, you have only a track from an album and you would like to get more information about other tracks in that album.
-In normal cases, what you do is 1-) Open a browser 2-) Type the Artist and Album 3-) Find the related web page 4-) Get more information.
+Think about a scenario, you have only just a track from an album and you would like to get more information about other tracks in that album.
+In normal cases, what you do is, first you Open your favourite browser, then you type the Artist and Album on your search engine, you hit the button to search and you find the web page and finally you can get more information.
 Think about that you do it very often for each track.
 That would take your time.
 This is where the Find On Web comes into hand.

-There is also another use case mentioned on the Zulip.
-If you are looking for Remixes of a particular track very often, the SoundCloud service would be the right choice for you.
+Let's think about another scenario.
+You love to find out remixes of each track in your library and with those remixes you expend your library.
+You probably use SoundCloud or a similar service very often.
+Luckily we have this service in our Find On Web feature.
+If you are looking for Remixes of tracks in your library very often, Find On Web feature will help you along with that.

 This feature is placed in the Track Menu.
 When you right-click on a track, you will see different Menus and Actions that you can take over a track.
 This is called `Track Menu`.
 On the track menu, in the Metadata section, you can see the Find On Web.
 There are three main Online Music Databases that exist as menus.
 They will be called services after this part.
 These services are:

+* SoundCloud
 * Discogs
-* SoundCloud
 * Last.fm

 When you hover your mouse over those services-menus, you can see the related track properties as actions.
 Each action populates the suggested Service with the suggested Track Information on a default browser.
 This looks like:

 *Find On Web Feature*
 ![Find On Web Feature]({static}/images/news/findonwebfeature.png)

-With this Implementation, I had the chance to get to know the code base and got familiar with the QT.
-I also used the git command rebase for the first time.

 This Implementation was designed roughly for the next step.
-That's why the related files are going to be in the next title.
 The next step was:

 ##### *Find On Web With Factory Design Pattern*
 This implementation aims to have a Factory Design Pattern for the Find On Web feature.

-Before I talk about the `Find On Web with Factory Design Pattern` First things first, we need to know what is design patterns and why we need them.
-Design Patterns are typical solutions to general problems in software design and many patterns exist.
-We need them to solve these problems in a proven and correct way.
-Factory Pattern is just one of the creational design patterns.
-As its name states, we can think about we have a factory and we can produce products.
+As its name states, you can think about you have a factory and you can produce products.
 Our factory is the Find On Web itself and our products are the services.
 The most important point here is that all products coming out of a factory must be derived from the same interface or class.
-Thanks to this pattern, we can abstract our Services for future use.
-We can produce products - add new services - easily without making any changes in the codebase.
+Thanks to this pattern, you can abstract our Services for future use. you can produce products - add new services - straight forward.

 Since there are many other online music databases, that is nice to have Find On Web feature with the Factory Design Pattern.
-Just in case if wanted any other service can be added easily.
+Just in case if needed any other service can be added easily without making any changes in the code base.

 Related Files: